 Note: Add a dash of orange juice if sesame/peanut sauce is too thick.

 When it comes to pleasing kids, how things look often matters as much as how they taste.
 A child who won't touch a plain old apple might well eat a fruit kebab with chunks of cantaloupe and grapes alternating with mini marshmallows on a wooden skewer.

 5. Mini Dinosaurs

-Order low-fat deli meats -and cheese sliced extra thick; then use dinosaur or farm animal cookie-cutters to cut the slices into kid-friendly shapes.
+Order low-fat deli meats and cheese sliced extra thick; then use dinosaur or farm animal cookie-cutters to cut the slices into kid-friendly shapes.
 Pack with crackers or bread.
 Remember: Less is more.
-Children like mini-sized waffles and donut holes, so use the same concept in packing lunches.
+Children like mini-sized waffles and doughnut holes, so use the same concept in packing lunches.

 6. Peanut Butter Power Balls